 Students still register for a core discipline, but alongside their studies in this discipline they also take part in activities that span across departments.
 The programme is based on a number of innovative methods of teaching which encourage personal and professional development as part of the degree process.

-Students on the 2nd year of their programme take 7 compulsory modules (each with a credit value of 0.5) and 1 minor module.
-Core modules are:
+Students on the 2nd year of their programme take 6 compulsory modules (with an overall credit value of 3.5) and 1 minor module, 0.5 credits.